BoursinBurger/TeslaTwools/README.md

 * Automatically reads the save file.
 * Detects save slot creation and deletion.
 * Parses and diffs save contents with the previous checkpoint, displaying new events as they occur.
+* Keeps a historical timestamped log of events.
 * Displays realtime playtime, calculated from save slot creation.

 ### How to use: